corda/corda-runtime-os/applications/tools/p2p-test/configuration-publisher/README.md

 ```
 #### Gateway Arguments:
 ```
       [@<filename>...]
 One or more argument files containing options.
       --acquireTimeoutSec=<acquireTimeoutSec>
                          The client connection acquire timeout in seconds
                            Default: 10
       --connectionIdleTimeoutSec=<connectionIdleTimeoutSec>
                          The amount of time to keep inactive client connection before closing it in seconds
                            Default: 60
+      --connectionInitialReconnectionDelaySec=<connectionInitialReconnectionDela
+        ySec>
+                         The initial duration (in seconds) to wait before trying to reconnect
+                           Default: 1
+      --connectionMaximalReconnectionDelaySec=<connectionMaximalReconnectionDela
+        ySec>
+                         The maximal duration (in seconds) to delay before trying to reconnect
+                           Default: 16
   -h, --help             display this help message
+      --hostAddress=<hostAddress>
-      --hostAddress=<hostAddress>   The host name or IP address where the HTTP server will bind
+                         The host name or IP address where the HTTP server will bind
                            Default: 0.0.0.0
       --keyStore=<keyStoreFile>
                          The path to the key store file --keyStorePassword=<keyStorePassword>
                          The key store password
       --maxClientConnections=<maxClientConnections>
                          The maximal number of client connections
                            Default: 100
       --port=<port>      The HTTP port
+                           Default: 0
       --responseTimeoutMilliSecs=<responseTimeoutMilliSecs>
                          Time after which a message delivery is considered failed in milliseconds
                            Default: 1000
       --retryDelayMilliSecs=<retryDelayMilliSecs>
                          Time after which a message is retried, when previously failed in milliseconds
                            Default: 1000
       --revocationCheck=<revocationCheck>
                          Revocation Check mode (one of: SOFT_FAIL, HARD_FAIL, OFF)
                            Default: OFF
       --trustStore=<trustStoreFile>
                          The path to the trust store file --trustStorePassword=<trustStorePassword>
                          The trust store password
 ```
 #### Link manager Arguments:
 ```